Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Ranking Pre-Trained Models

-A direct measurement of the compatibility between features $F$ and labels $y$ is the probability density $p(y | F)$, which is intractable without a parametrized model.
-Since the rule-of-thumb transfer learning practice is to add a fully connected layer on top of the pre-trained model, we use a linear model upon features parameterized by $w$.
+Let the feature matrix $F \in \mathbb{R}^{n \times D}$ denote all the features and $y \in \mathbb{R}^{n}$ denote all the labels.
+A direct measurement of the compatibility between features $F$ and labels $y$ is the probability density $p(y | F)$, which is intractable without a parameterized model.
+Since the rule-of-thumb transfer learning practice is to add a linear layer on top of the pre-trained model, we use a linear model upon features parameterized by $w$.

-A na\"ive approach to deal with the linear model is to find the best $w^*$ by logistic or linear regression and to assess pre-trained models by likelihood $p(y | F, w^*)$.
-However, it is well-known that \textit{likelihood is prone to over-fitting}~\citep{bishop_pattern_2006}, which is experimentally observed in Section~\ref{sec:compare_head}.
-A better approach is to use the evidence (marginalized likelihood) $p(y|F) = \int p(w) p(y | F, w) \mathrm{d} w$, which integrates over all possible choices of $w$ and is better than simply using one optimal value $w^*$.
-This evidence-based approach is an elegant model selection approach and has a rigorous theoretical foundation~\citep{knuth_bayesian_2015}.
-For $p(w)$ and $p(y | F, w)$, we use the commonly adopted graphical model (Figure~\ref{fig:graph}) specified by two positive hyper-parameters $\alpha$ and $\beta$: the prior distribution of the weight is an isotropic multivariate Gaussian $w \sim \mathcal{N}(0, \alpha^{-1}I)$, and the distribution of each observation is a one-dimensional normal distribution $p(y_i | f_i, w, \beta) \sim \mathcal{N}(y_i | w^T f_i, \beta^{-1})$.
+A straightforward approach to deal with the linear model is to find the best $w^*$ by logistic or linear regression under maximum likelihood estimation, and to assess pre-trained models by the likelihood $p(y | F, w^*)$.
+However, it is well known that \textit{maximum likelihood estimation is prone to over-fitting}~\citep{bishop_pattern_2006}.
+Regularization techniques like $\ell_2$-regularization may alleviate over-fitting at the cost of additional hyper-parameters, which requires manual intervention or grid search to tune those hyper-parameters.
+Even after extensive hyper-parameter tuning, its performance is not satisfying as observed in Section~\ref{sec:compare_head}, because finding an optimal hyper-parameter is very difficult. \emph{Ideally, a transferability metric should have no hyper-parameters so that it can be applied to downstream tasks without manual intervention.} Obviously, this approach does not satisfy the hyper-parameter-free property.

+The disadvantage of the above approach can be overcome by the evidence approach introduced below.
+Evidence (also known as marginalized likelihood) is defined as $p(y|F) = \int p(w) p(y | F, w) \mathrm{d} w$, which integrates over all possible values of $w$ rather than taking one $w^*$ value.
+This evidence-based approach is an elegant model selection approach and has a rigorous theoretical foundation~\citep{knuth_bayesian_2015}. $p(w)$ and $p(y | F, w)$ are modeled by a graphical model (Figure~\ref{fig:graph}) specified by two positive hyper-parameters $\alpha$ and $\beta$: the prior distribution of the weight is an isotropic multivariate Gaussian $w \sim \mathcal{N}(0, \alpha^{-1}I)$, and the distribution of each observation is a one-dimensional normal distribution $p(y_i | f_i, w, \beta) \sim \mathcal{N}(y_i | w^T f_i, \beta^{-1})$.
+Fortunately, hyper-parameters $\alpha$ and $\beta$ can be automatically set to their optimal values as described in Section~\ref{sec:evidence_maximization}.

 According to the causal structure in Figure~\ref{fig:graph} and the basic principles in graphical models~\citep{koller_probabilistic_2009}, the evidence can be calculated analytically as follows: